nbering/lab-docker-in-docker/README.md

 Experimenting with Docker configuration, using Docker-in-Docker for some minor isolation from other Docker workloads on the machine.

+# Why?
+When developing software that interacts with the Docker API, sometimes it's helpful to have a Docker instance isolated from the environment you're using for your dev containeers, or other projects.

 # Exercises

 1. Basic[./1-Basic/README.md]